Skip to content

 In children under 2

-In children over 2 years old
+In children over two years old

 • Overweight is a BMI for age between the 85th and 95th centiles